 Electrical Engineering comprises the physical systems, devices and processes that form the backbone for the Information Age, including: electronic devices and materials, integrated circuits, signal analysis and processing for communication and multimedia applications, computer architectures and processes, embedded and distributed systems and networks, machine learning, and biomedical engineering.

-The Cooper Union offers both a Bachelor of Engineering and a Master of Engineering in Electrical Engineering.
+The Cooper Union offers both a Bachelor of Engineering in Electrical Engineering and a Master of Engineering degree with a concentration in Electrical Engineering.
 The Bachelor of Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Electrical engineering alumni from The Cooper Union have been very successful as professionals and leaders for the new economy emerging in the Information Age.
 Many pursue careers in other areas such as business and finance, law, medicine, applied mathematics and science.